Do You Have The Right To Plead Not Guilty When Your Lawyer Disagrees?

 On one side is McCoy's new lawyer, who will tell the court that when a criminal defendant refused to plead guilty and instead insists on requiring the state to prove his guilt beyond a reasonable doubt, the lawyer is not free to disregard that decision.
 The Constitution guarantees the right to counsel, and McCoy essentially argues that the Constitution doesn't condition that right on agreeing to the major decisions your lawyer urges.

-On the other side, the state of Louisiana argues that when a lawyer and his client have irreconcilable differences, the client has a choice — represent himself, or cede the strategy for the trial to his lawyer.
+On the other side, the state of Louisiana argues that when a lawyer and his client have irreconcilable differences, the client has a choice — represent himself or cede the strategy for the trial to his lawyer.
 Because McCoy did not try to fire his lawyer until just days before the trial, the state contends that he had let the lawyer dictate legal strategy.

 Abraham Lincoln is quoted as having said, "He who represents himself has a fool as a client."
-More to the point, people who represent themselves in major criminal trials, often have enormous mental health problems and imperception of reality.
+More to the point, people who represent themselves in major criminal trials often have enormous mental health problems and imperception of reality.

-Ten leading legal ethics experts have filed a brief in the case on behalf of defendant McCoy.
+Ten leading legal ethics experts have filed a brief in the case on behalf of McCoy.
 They argue that the Louisiana Supreme Court's decision upholding McCoy's conviction and death sentence violates the Constitution, the common law that long has made lawyers the agents of their clients and the canons of professional ethics adopted by Louisiana and 48 other states.

 Lawrence Fox, a Yale Law School ethics lecturer, says these cases occur more often than you might expect — especially in capital cases, in which defendants only rarely are found incompetent to stand trial.